EF Ultimate Break // Bali Tropical Escape: Packing + Free Time Guide

 Hot Springs after hiking!

-You'll have an included lunch with incredible views.
+You'll then have an included lunch (elsewhere, not even 10 minutes from the hot spring) with incredible views.
 Then, relax for your bus ride traveling to Nusa Dua.

 • Lakeview Bali is where we had lunch.
 I'm not sure if this stays the same each time, but the views were unmatched!
 Food was okay, not great.
 There was a cat there though, and he was very cute.